PGelss/scikit_tt/README.md

-co_oxidation .......... compute stationary distributions of a catalytic process fermi_pasta_ulam_1 .... apply MANDy to the Fermi-Pasta-Ulam problem fermi_pasta_ulam_2 .... apply MANDy to the Fermi-Pasta-Ulam problem kuramoto .............. apply MANDy to the Kuramoto model quadruple_well ........ approximate eigenfunctions of the Perron-Frobenius operator in 3D signaling_cascade ..... compute mean concentrations of a 20-dimensional signaling cascade
+co_oxidation .......... compute stationary distributions of a catalytic process fermi_pasta_ulam_1 .... apply MANDy to the Fermi-Pasta-Ulam problem fermi_pasta_ulam_2 .... apply MANDy to the Fermi-Pasta-Ulam problem fractals .............. use tensor decompositions for generating fractal patterns kuramoto .............. apply MANDy to the Kuramoto model quadruple_well ........ approximate eigenfunctions of the Perron-Frobenius operator in 3D signaling_cascade ..... compute mean concentrations of a 20-dimensional signaling cascade